minus5/examples-services/README.md

 ### Distributed messaging

-Very important propery of NSQ is that it is **distributed**.
+Very important property of NSQ is that it is **distributed**.
 This prevents it from introducing single point of failure.
 Basic components of NSQ system are:

-- *nsqd* - messaging node
+- *nsqd* — messaging node
-- *nsqlookupd* - discovery node
+- *nsqlookupd* — discovery node
-- *nsqadmin* - administration GUI
+- *nsqadmin* — administration GUI

-One can **simoultanously** use mutliple instances of **any** node type.
+One can **simultaneously** use multiple instances of **any** node type.

 When multiple *nsqd* instances are available in the system they should all register at *nsqlookupd* which has a role very similar to **messaging DNS**.
 Consumers will find all nodes that have some topic by asking *nsqlookupd*.